mlhartme/stool/documentation.md

 ## Introduction

-Stool is a tool to manage stages: create, build, start, stop, delete.
-A stage is a Web application packaged a container running in Kubernetes.
+Stool is a tool to manage stages - create, publish, configure, delete.
+A stage is a Kubernetes workload, typically a web application.
-Technically, Stool is a simple Helm frontend that simplifies value handling.
+Technically, a stage is a Helm release, and Stool is a Helm wrapper that adds powerful value management and features like proxying and a dashboard.

 ### Quick Tour

 Here's an example what you can do with Stool.
+TODO: assumes hello-world class

-You generally invoke Stool from the command-line with `sc` followed by a Stool command and arguments for the respective command.
+You generally invoke Stool from the command-line with `sc` followed by a command and specific arguments.

 Open a terminal and run